 The University of Illinois's Department of Mathematics has long been a national leader in distance education through its NetMath program.
-Following the retirement of NetMath’s founding director, Debra Woods, in March 2012, this 24-year-old program is under new leadership.
-Professor Randy McCarthy is NetMath Program Director.
-Ms. Anu Murphy (M.S.
-1999, Univ. of Illinois) is Associate Director, and Dr. Bruce Carpenter (Ph.D.
-1995, Univ. of Illinois) holds the position of NetMath Lecturer.
+Following the retirement of NetMath’s founding director Debra Woods in March 2012, this 25-year-old program is now led by Program Director Professor Randy McCarthy, Associate Director Anu Murphy, and Associate Director of Instruction Bruce Carpenter.

 Murphy assumed overall responsibility for managing day-to-day operations of NetMath.
 Her experience with NetMath since 2008 has been invaluable in maintaining its momentum.
-Carpenter, who joined the department in 1997, supervises the instruction of NetMath’s core courses.
-He is particularly well-suited to the job as he contributed to the development of this innovative curriculum.
-The NetMath professional staff also includes: Patryk Szuta, eLearning Specialist, Peter Glaze, NetMath High School Program Coordinator, and Michael Raschke, Dean of Mentors and Instructional Specialist.
-The NetMath program has grown to include: Zachary Schoenrock, Instructional and Advising Specialist, and Steve Granda, Assistant eLearning Specialist.
+Carpenter, who joined the department in 1997, supervises the instruction of NetMath’s core courses and contributes to the development of this innovative curriculum.
+The NetMath professional staff also includes: Patryk Szuta, eLearning Information Technology Specialist, Joe Nance, NetMath High School Program Coordinator, Zac Schoenrock, Instructional and Advising Specialist, and Amber Holmes, Office Support Associate.

 Teaching Assistants and Mentors